-Asphalt covers 94 percent of paved roads in the U.S.77 The supply of quality asphalt is shrinking, making it harder for road authorities to keep up with roadway maintenance and rehabilitation.
-The incorporation of biochar into asphalt has received increasing attention over the past decade, and pilot studies and research have been conducted or are underway.78 Advantages found to date include improved temperature resistance (resulting in less volatile organic compounds and toxic emissions), increased stiffness and viscosity of asphalt binders, increased resistance to deformation, enhanced resistance to ultraviolet oxidation, and enhanced carbon storage.
+Asphalt covers 94 percent of paved roads in the U.S.83 The supply of quality asphalt is shrinking, making it harder for road authorities to keep up with roadway maintenance and rehabilitation.
+The incorporation of biochar into asphalt has received increasing attention over the past decade, and pilot studies and research have been conducted or are underway.84 Advantages found to date include improved temperature resistance (resulting in less volatile organic compounds and toxic emissions), increased stiffness and viscosity of asphalt binders, increased resistance to deformation, enhanced resistance to ultraviolet oxidation, and enhanced carbon storage.
 Incorporation of biochar into asphalt can also lower costs by partially replacing asphalt binder (at \$550 per ton) with biochar (at \$250 per ton) and by increasing its durability.
-Research is still young (see p.
-9 of this report) and there has been insufficient study on long-term durability, durability in colder climates, resistance to moisture damage and fatigue, environmental impacts, and economics, including the economics of production.
+Research is still young and there has been insufficient research on long-term durability; durability in colder climates; resistance to moisture damage and fatigue; environmental impacts; and economics, including the economics of production.